 Why I picked this book?

-Kashmir: Rage and Reason as is evident from the title of the book, talks about the rage that is there in the Kashmir valley and the possible reasons for it.
+As the title suggests, “Kashmir: Rage and Reason” explores the rage in the Kashmir Valley and the possible reasons behind it.
 Coming from a journalist who was born and spent his childhood in Kashmir and witnessed the ugly side of the violence, the book promised to be informative and stimulating.
-Kashmir is one subject on which there are many narratives floating around, and it takes an effort to get unbiased or genuine views and information, be it about the present situation or the past.
-I try to read as much as I can the work of people who have seen, experienced and witnessed the violence from both sides; the pro-azadi militants and the armed forces of India.
+Kashmir is one subject around which many narratives circulate, and it takes effort to find accounts that feel grounded and credible, be it about the present situation or the past.
+For a broader account of Kashmir’s history and politics, I also found Understanding Kashmir and Kashmiris useful.
+I try to read as much as I can of the work of people who have seen and experienced the violence from different sides.

-The author remembers the song jaago jaago subah hui/fateh ka parcham lehraya and how it connected with all Kashmiris.
-There was always a soft corner for Pakistan among the people of Kashmir, especially south Kashmir, and the areas close to border.
-The author says post 1989, with some groups calling for a union with Pakistan and other calling for independence an armed resistance was broken in Kashmir against Indian government.
 The kids growing up in valley during these times learned new words and phrases like curfew, crackdown, cordon, custody killing, catch-and-kill, torture, interrogation, arrest, detention, and disappearance.
 Young children were exposed to violence and were angry by the armed forces frisking them, asking them to prove their identity, throwing their school bags, asking them to do push ups as punishment and throwing abuses at them.

 The book tries to bring forth the reason for the rage and anger among the Kashmiri people towards the Indian government.
 There are many instances and examples cited by the author which contribute to the current narrative and mood of the Kashmiri people.
 The author also throws light on the role the media has played in the whole thing.
 How on one hand the media and its voice is suppressed in Kashmir and on the other hand the media in New Delhi portrays Kashmir in a particular way that suits the narrative of the central government.